 But the rewards of experimentation and persistence are worth the effort.
 As I type this post from St. Petersburg, Russia, Erin is sat across the room, quietly expanding her business into two new continents.
 She already earns more than most McKinsey partners.
 What’s more, she does this working less than 5 hours a day (an intense period) from wherever she wants to in the world.
 Right now we’re half way through a 3 month trip through the Baltics and Scandinavia.
 Later we’ll plan our next ‘mini-retirement’: two months living in Tel Aviv with adventures in Oman, Jordan, Egypt and Morocco.
 Even if you don’t know many people like her – I can promise you that her story is far from unique.

-In the following crunch I’ve tried to draw the main story line out of the book.
+In the following 4-Hour Workweek summary I’ve tried to draw the main story line out of the book.
 I’ve also included as much detail on the step-by-step guides as possible.
 For brevity, I’ve omitted the pages of helpful resources included throughout the book.

 Read this book.
 Take action on Tim’s suggestions.
 They may not make you an overnight millionaire that works four hours per week.

 But they will change your life.

 The 4-Hour Workweek Summary